quells/Squall/README.md

 ### 1.3 - October 4, 2018

+- Added OS guards around `Squall` because `DispatchQueue` is not always available on Linux systems.
 - Added conformance to `RandomNumberGenerator` to `Gust` so that it can be used with the unified Swift 4.2 random methods.

 ### 1.2.1 - June 6, 2018